madjeek-web/Popup-Blocker-Pro/README.md

 - SIMPLE VISUAL SUMMARY :

-DOWNLOAD → popup-blocker-pro-chrome.zip
+1. DOWNLOAD → popup-blocker-pro-chrome.zip

-UNZIP → it becomes a FOLDER
+2. UNZIP → it becomes a FOLDER

-CHROME → type chrome://extensions
+3. CHROME → type chrome://extensions

-ACTIVATE → Developer mode (switch at top right)
+4. ACTIVATE → Developer mode (switch at top right)

-CLICK → "Load unpacked"
+5. CLICK → "Load unpacked"

-CHOOSE → the unzipped FOLDER
+6. CHOOSE → the unzipped FOLDER

-DONE → The icon appears at top right
+7. DONE → The icon appears at top right

 ##

 - HOW TO INSTALL THE EXTENSION IN FIREFOX (Step-by-step instructions with explanations)

-STEP 1: FIND AND DOWNLOAD THE FILE
+STEP 1 : FIND AND DOWNLOAD THE FILE
-Go to your GitHub repository: https://github.com/FabienConejero/Popup-Blocker-Pro
+Go to the GitHub repository: https://github.com/madjeek-web/Popup-Blocker-Pro

-Look for popup-blocker-pro-firefox.zip in the file list
+Look for the file popup-blocker-pro-firefox.zip in the file list (inside the releases folder)

 RIGHT-CLICK on this file (not left-click)